 |ostBLOG: Ost- und Südosteuropa im Fokus der Wissenschaft|

-The Leibniz-Institute for East and Southeast European Studies (Institut für Ost- und Südosteuropaforschung – IOS) is one of the largest and longest-established institutions of its kind in Germany.
+The Leibniz Institute for East and Southeast European Studies (Leibniz-Institut für Ost- und Südosteuropaforschung – IOS) is one of the largest and longest-established institutions of its kind in Germany.
 IOS is organized as a non-university research institution.
 It brings historical, economic and other social science expertise to bear on interdisciplinary research fields that are oriented towards transnational and comparative perspectives.
 The focus lies especially on Southeast Europe and the territory of the former Soviet Union.